FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Experimental Section

 Benchmark instances are linearized for ILP solvers and Booleanized for Boolean SAT solvers.
 Further details on the benchmarks and the encodings used for different solvers can be found in the appendix, where we show that the Booleanization will naturally lead to pseudo-Boolean and XOR constraints.
-In particular, further encoding the largest Booleanized instance into CNF~\cite{imms-sat18,li2000integrating} yields a formula comprising over 160 million variables and 710 million clauses.
+Further encoding the largest Booleanized instance into CNF~\cite{ignatiev2018pysat,li2000integrating} yields a formula comprising over 160 million variables and 710 million clauses.
 Although modern SAT solvers are highly optimized and capable of solving large benchmarks, such encodings are extremely memory-inefficient; for instance, the corresponding CNF text file is around 16 GB in size.
+The details of the encoding are in Appendix~\ref{sec:benchmark_encode}.

-\paragraph{Solver Competitors} (1) \textbf{FourierSAT}~\cite{kyrillidis2020fouriersat}: A CLS solver designed for Boolean formulas that are conjunctions of symmetric Boolean constraints.
-(2) \textbf{FourierMaxSAT}~\cite{cen2025massively}: An extension of FourierSAT incorporating an SAT solver for warm-start initialization.
-(3) \textbf{LinPB}~\cite{yang2021engineering}: A SAT solver for linear pseudo-Boolean and XOR constraints.
+\paragraph{Solver Competitors} \textbf{(1)} \textsc{FourierSAT}~\cite{kyrillidis2020fouriersat}: A CLS solver designed for Boolean formulas that are conjunctions of symmetric Boolean constraints.
+In~\citep{cen2025massively}, it uses \ac{PGD} with \ac{FISTA} as the optimizer. \textbf{(2)} \textsc{FourierMaxSAT}~\cite{cen2025massively}: An extension of FourierSAT incorporating an SAT solver for warm-start initialization. \textbf{(3)} \textsc{LinPB}~\cite{yang2021engineering}: A SAT solver for linear pseudo-Boolean and XOR constraints.
 It employs RoundingSAT, which extends CDCL to pseudo-Boolean reasoning, as the underlying pseudo-Boolean solver.
-XOR constraints are supported via Gauss-Jordan elimination, adapted from CryptoMiniSAT.
-(4) \textbf{Gurobi-ILP}~\cite{gurobi}: An ILP solver that uses branch-and-bound, cutting planes, and heuristics to handle integer linear constraints efficiently.
+XOR constraints are supported via Gauss-Jordan elimination, adapted from CryptoMiniSAT. \textbf{(4)} \textsc{Gurobi-ILP}~\cite{gurobi}: An ILP solver that uses branch-and-bound, cutting planes, and heuristics to handle integer linear constraints efficiently.
 The solver also leverages preprocessing and parallel computation to enhance performance.
-We use version 11.0.3.
-(5) \textbf{OR-Tools CP-SAT}~\cite{perron_et_al:LIPIcs.CP.2023.3}: A hybrid solver that integrates a clause-learning SAT core, constraint programming, and linear relaxation within a unified model to solve combinatorial problems using advanced techniques; it won gold medals in all categories of the MiniZinc Challenge 2024.
+We use version 11.0.3. \textbf{(5)} \textsc{OR-Tools CP-SAT}~\cite{perron_et_al:LIPIcs.CP.2023.3}: A hybrid solver that integrates a clause-learning SAT core, constraint programming, and linear relaxation within a unified model to solve combinatorial problems using advanced techniques; it won gold medals in all categories of the MiniZinc Challenge 2024.
 This solver won gold medals in all categories in the MiniZinc Challenge 2024.
-We use version 9.11.
-(6) \textbf{ParaILP}~\cite{ijcai2024p768}: A parallel discrete local search solver for ILP.
+We use version 9.11. \textbf{(6)} \textsc{ParaILP}~\cite{ijcai2024p768}: A parallel discrete local search solver for ILP.